The Complete Guide to Horse Clipping – Techniques, Tools, and Troubleshooting

 - Another study that analyzed clipped and unclipped trotters found that the clipped horses showed less strain on the body’s activity to thermoregulate and exercise more efficiently.

-- A sweaty horse in winter also has to deal with a longer drying time for his body.
-It may take longer for his heart rate and respiratory rate to return to normal, and he’s definitely going to take a long time to dry.
-He will need to be safely cooled out, and the use of coolers can help.
-Coolers also cut the cold air from chilling your horse and create safer drying.
+- A sweaty horse in winter also has to deal with a longer drying time for their body.
+It may take longer for their heart rate and respiratory rate to return to normal, and they’re definitely going to take a long time to dry.
+They will need to be safely cooled out, and using coolers can help.
+Coolers cut the cold air from chilling your horse and create safer drying.

-***PRO TIP*** Check your horse’s vital signs before and after exercise so you can objectively track his recovery.
-This will give you an idea, over time, if his hair is too thick for his activity level.
+***PRO TIP*** Check your horse’s vital signs before and after exercise so you can objectively track their recovery.
+This will give you an idea, over time, if their hair is too thick for their activity level.

 Skin health considerations for clipping

-- If there’s a history of skin infections, like equine pastern dermatitis (EPD), rain rot, matted hair, sores, or other weird skin funk, you may want to consider clipping.
+- Consider clipping if there’s a history of skin infections, like equine pastern dermatitis (EPD), rain rot, matted hair, sores, or other weird skin funk.

 - Long hair on some horses is the perfect storm for a skin issue.
 Hair traps moisture, dirt, sweat, dander, mud, and sometimes even lice and mites.
 It can be a petri dish for your horse’s next science experiment.
 Keeping things clipped gives you a leg up in keeping the skin healthy.